Carnivore (DCS-1000)

 Filter specification methodology

-The substantive operational filter specification methodology — the substantive institutional question of how the system substantively distinguished the substantively-targeted subscriber's communications from the broader institutional ISP-network traffic — was substantively the institutional question on which the substantively settled public-record debate substantially turned.
-The substantive institutional FBI position was that the operational filtering substantively distinguished between substantively-targeted-subscriber communications (which were substantively captured) and other-subscriber communications (which were substantively discarded without substantive examination).
-The substantive institutional civil-liberties position was that the substantive filtering methodology substantively involved the substantive examination of all institutional ISP-network traffic to identify which communications substantively matched the operational target criterion, with the substantive consequence that substantially every subscriber's communications were substantively examined — even if only the substantively-targeted subscriber's communications were substantively retained.
+The FBI institutional position was that the filtering distinguished between targeted-subscriber communications (captured) and other-subscriber communications (discarded without examination).
+The civil-liberties position was that the filtering methodology involved the examination of all ISP-network traffic to identify which communications matched the operational target criterion — with the consequence that substantially every subscriber's communications were examined, even if only the targeted subscriber's communications were retained.5

 Operational deployment infrastructure

-The institutional operational deployment infrastructure substantially required the substantive cooperation of the substantively-targeted subscriber's ISP.
-The substantive operational pattern substantially involved: a court order issued to the ISP requiring institutional cooperation; the substantive coordination between the FBI agent and the ISP institutional personnel to identify the substantively appropriate institutional installation location; the substantive physical installation of the Carnivore computer at the substantive ISP institutional location; the substantive configuration of the Carnivore computer to access the substantively appropriate institutional network traffic; the substantive operational deployment for the duration of the court-ordered interception period; and the substantive subsequent removal of the Carnivore computer from the institutional ISP location.
+The operational deployment infrastructure required cooperation of the targeted subscriber's ISP.
+The pattern was: a court order issued to the ISP requiring institutional cooperation; coordination between the FBI agent and ISP personnel to identify the appropriate installation location; physical installation of the Carnivore computer at the ISP location; configuration of the computer to access the appropriate network traffic; operational deployment for the duration of the court-ordered interception period; and subsequent removal of the computer from the ISP location.

 Documented deployments

-Confirmed The 25-deployment documented operational footprint.
-The substantively documented institutional operational deployment count of the Carnivore / DCS-1000 system across its substantive 1997–2005 institutional life was approximately 25 deployments.
-The substantive institutional documentation of these deployments — substantially produced through the substantive subsequent FOIA litigation by the Electronic Privacy Information Center across the 2000–05 period — substantially documented the substantive operational target categories (substantially organised-crime investigations, substantially terrorism-related investigations across the post-2001 period, substantively narcotics-trafficking investigations, and substantial subsequent operational categories), the substantive operational deployment durations (typically substantially weeks-to-months), and the substantive operational deployment locations (substantively the institutional ISP infrastructure of the substantively-targeted subscribers).
+Confirmed The 25-deployment operational footprint.
+The documented operational deployment count of the Carnivore / DCS-1000 system across its 1997–2005 institutional life was approximately 25 deployments.
+The institutional documentation produced through subsequent FOIA litigation by the Electronic Privacy Information Center across 2000–05 documented the operational target categories (organised-crime investigations, terrorism-related investigations across the post-2001 period, narcotics-trafficking investigations, and adjacent operational categories), deployment durations (typically weeks to months), and deployment locations (the ISP infrastructure of the targeted subscribers).

-The legal framework within which Carnivore / DCS-1000 substantively operated comprised the substantively-documented combination of the institutional Title III electronic-surveillance framework (substantively applicable to content-collection deployment), the substantive pen-register/trap-and-trace framework (substantively applicable to metadata-only deployment), and the substantive Foreign Intelligence Surveillance Act framework (substantively applicable to foreign-intelligence-collection deployment).
+The legal framework within which Carnivore / DCS-1000 operated comprised three components: the Title III electronic-surveillance framework (applicable to content-collection deployment); the pen-register/trap-and-trace framework (applicable to metadata-only deployment); and the Foreign Intelligence Surveillance Act framework (applicable to foreign-intelligence-collection deployment).

-The substantive subsequent institutional reform of the framework across the post-2005 period has substantially produced the substantively distinct institutional architecture for federal-law-enforcement internet-traffic interception.
-The substantive Communications Assistance for Law Enforcement Act of 1994 — originally enacted for telephone-network institutional interception cooperation but substantially extended across the post-2005 period to internet-service-provider institutional cooperation through the substantive 2005 FCC institutional ruling — substantially established the substantive institutional framework under which ISPs are substantively required to maintain institutional capability to comply with court-ordered interception requests through ISP-controlled capture infrastructure rather than through FBI-controlled capture equipment located on ISP infrastructure.
-The substantive institutional substance is that the post-2005 institutional architecture substantially shifts the substantive operational interception responsibility from federal-law-enforcement institutional control to ISP institutional control, with the substantive federal-law-enforcement institutional position being the substantive recipient of the operational interception product rather than the substantive operator of the operational interception equipment.
+The Communications Assistance for Law Enforcement Act of 1994 — originally enacted for telephone-network interception cooperation but extended across the post-2005 period to internet-service-provider cooperation through the 2005 FCC ruling — established the framework under which ISPs are required to maintain institutional capability to comply with court-ordered interception requests through ISP-controlled capture infrastructure rather than through FBI-controlled capture equipment on ISP infrastructure.

 3. Electronic Privacy Information Center, EPIC v.
-FBI (Carnivore Litigation), 2000–05 — the principal substantive FOIA litigation that produced the substantial public-record institutional documentation of the system.
+FBI (Carnivore Litigation), 2000–05 — the FOIA litigation that produced the substantial public-record documentation of the system.

 5. House Judiciary Subcommittee on the Constitution, Fourth Amendment Issues Raised by the FBI's "Carnivore" Program, hearings of 24 July 2000 — the principal Congressional-oversight hearing on the system.